DariusX/ekshelm/Readme.md

-# eksclient 0.1.0: A Docker image to work with EKS
+# ekshelm 0.1.0: A Docker image to work with EKS

 This is a Dockerfile that builds an Amazon Linux image with:
 * AWS CLI